-Many planners place an overemphasis on the description.
-This is usually some form of displacement activity, and it may create problems if resources are scarce.
-Management plans are about communication; they should be as succinct as possible.
+Many planners put too much emphasis on the description.
+This is often some form of displacement activity, and it may create problems if resources are scarce.
+Management plans are about communication; they should be as succinct as possible

 The full list of contents (given in Chapter 11) will not be appropriate for many sites.
 The various subsections should be completed only if the information has relevance to site management or the planning process.